gramistella/repost_rusty/readme.md

 - Multiple accounts management
   - Each one is isolated from the others, and offers the following features
 - Content queue, which uses a predefined interval +- a random factor to repost reels
+- Automatically leave a comment on the reels with custom text
 - Scrape reels from a specified set of instagram accounts
-- Discord bot with three channels:
+- Discord bot with the following features:
   - Employs 3 different channels
     - "status" to show the current status of the bot, this channel is shared between all accounts
     - "posted" to show the reels that have been reposted in the last 24 hours, this channel is also shared between all accounts